koka-lang/koka/readme.md

   distinguished.
 The precise effect typing gives Koka _rock-solid semantics_ backed by well-studied category theory, which makes Koka particularly easy to reason about for both humans and compilers.
-* Effect handlers let you define advanced control abstractions, like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.
+* _Effect handlers_ let you define advanced control abstractions,
+  like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.
 * [Perceus] is an advanced compilation method for reference counting.
-  Together with evidence translation, this lets Koka compile directly to C code _without needing a garbage collector or runtime system_!
-This also gives Koka excellent performance in practice (see the [benchmarks](#benchmarks).
+  Together with [evidence translation][evidence], this lets Koka compile directly to C code _without needing a garbage collector or runtime system_.
+This also gives Koka excellent performance in practice (see the [benchmarks](#benchmarks)).
 * Through Perceus, Koka can do reuse analysis and optimize functional-style programs to use in-place updates.